ILNumerics > Support > Documentation > General Rules

 Function Rules - Overview

-In order to gain optimal execution performance, a few simple rules must be followed.
-These rules are described in detail in the next section and summerized in the following example function:
+Performance is made out of only three simple rules!
+They are described in detail in the next section and summarized in the following example function: